-- Application data of the TOE comprising the IC pre-personalization requirements, such as the AVR ROM, EEPROM, the Crypto ROM and OTP contents. - Smartcard embedded software - IC specification, design, development tools and technology - Therefore, the TOE itself is an asset. - Assets must be protected in terms of confidentiality, integrity and availability.
+- Application data of the TOE comprising the IC pre-personalization requirements, such as the AVR ROM, EEPROM and OTP contents. - Smartcard embedded software - IC specification, design, development tools and technology - Therefore, the TOE itself is an asset. - Assets must be protected in terms of confidentiality, integrity and availability.